cristory2000/Sudoku/README.md

 <h1 align="center">Sudoku</h1>

 A Sudoku game created with PYGAME.
 If unable to complete the board's answer can be revealed with the solve button.
 The answer is created with a backtracking recursive algorithm.
+The algorithm's work is visible when solve is pressed.

 <h2 align="left">Play</h2>